 11. Our document/website is already accessible, so we don’t need to do anything else.

 Accessibility is an ongoing process.
 It’s not “set it and forget it.”
 Even when you use an accessible template for your documents and publications, if you don’t properly make edits to the file in the future, you could alter the accessibility.
 Likewise, even if your website uses an accessible theme, the design and page content may change (by you or multiple people) and so they must be checked.

 If you’re a designer or developer looking to build accessible websites:

-Find out about my upcoming website accessibility course.
+Get the details about my website accessibility course.